Best Fantastical Alternatives in 2026: 9 Apps Tested

 3. BusyCal — best one-time purchase with deeper calendar features

-Best for: Fantastical users whose primary frustration is the subscription model, and who want advanced native Mac calendar functionality at a one-time price.
+Best for: Fantastical users whose primary frustration is the subscription model, and who want advanced native Mac calendar functionality at $30/month.

 BusyCal is the most capable direct Fantastical alternative for users whose priority is calendar depth without a recurring fee.
 The one-time price (~$50 on Mac) is immediately cheaper than Fantastical's first year, and the functionality goes further in several areas: smart filters with nested rule groups, event templates for recurring meeting types, custom travel time calculations with live traffic, and repeating event rules that cover edge cases Fantastical doesn't.
 CalDAV support for custom calendar servers is more configurable than any competitor in this category.